RomanScripts/xiaomiLampAHK/README.md

 Ctrl + Win + T - candle\torch imitation
 Ctrl + Win + T - special mode. more keyboard/mouse presses = more brightness.
 Starts to fade out in 5 seconds of inactivity.

-Also there is optional lightSensorImitation.py file that make bulb light brighter the more darker outside based on mid sunrise/sunset values for your city.
+Also there is optional lightSensorImitation.py file that make bulb light brighter the more darker outside based on mid sunrise/sunset time for your city.
 You can get those values for your city by asking ai chat bot.